reactjs/react.dev/beta/src/pages/learn/index.md

 </div>
 ```

-If you're unfamiliar with this JavaScript syntax, you can start by always using `if...else`.
+All of the same approaches work for conditionally specifying attributes.
+If you're unfamiliar with some of this JavaScript syntax, you can start by always using `if...else`.

 ## Rendering lists {/*rendering-lists*/}